Kamiwaza Wanda: Main characters

-Wanda is the white dog-like prince from the Wonder-Star planet, who was once an heir to the throne of his father, the Wonder-king.
+Wanda is the white cyborg dog from the Wonder-Star planet.
+He is the prince who was once an heir to the throne of his father, the Wonder-king.
 In the anime, he was sent to Earth after his home planet was entirely frozen.
 He then met Yuto and became his Kamiwaza teammate.
-Wanda sniffs out for any signs of a Bugmin and then if there is one, he uses his Kamiwaza Searcher to make the Bugmin leak.
-After Don Bugdez was defeated and his home planet was thawed, Wanda decided to return to Earth rather than staying with Nice, Amazing, and Mighty.
+Wanda searches for any signs of a Bugmin by sniffing and revealing them by using his Kamiwaza Searcher.
+After Don Bugdez was defeated and his home planet was restored, he decided to return to Earth rather than staying with Nice, Amazing, and Mighty.